modelegeek/modele/README.md

 # Modele SQL
-Modele Sql is a sql design tools build by VueJs.
-We wanted to create an easy use sql design tool for you guys to use and view the full picture of your own design.
-Of course more are comming we are tent to build more than what we are showing right now.
-As for future plan we wish to create migration on ROR and Laravel Framework!
+Modele Sql is a sql design tool build in VueJs.
+We wanted to create an easy to use sql design tool for you guys to use and view the full picture of your own design.
+Of course more features are coming.
+We are intent to build more than what we are showing right now.
+As for future plans we wish to create migrations for ROR and Laravel Framework!

 ## How to use
 Table and column are be able to drag and drop everywhere. <br/>